speveril/cozy/readme.md

 This is stuff I intend to do, and/or am actively working on.
 I'm trying to keep this up to date with my commits.

 - Bugs/Unsorted
-    - userconfig.json in userdatadir
-        - Defaults in project config.json
-        - In-game input config
-    - Manager should only run one game at a time, or at least only one copy of a particular game
+    - SimpleQuest/RPGKit specific
+        - add a way to get the outcome of a battle so that code may respond to it differently -- victory vs. flee vs. defeat
+        - add a real game over
+        - allow to lose a battle without a game over
+        - add game start and game over scenes
+        - flesh out all monsters, fights
         - Menus need some polish
             - Menu should have .menu and .active; selection container should have .selections, and it should just get added by setupSelections
             - Need to provide a better way for menus to return a value to a previous menu -- promises?
-    - Should be able to refresh/reset; the way the message waiting works, this doesn't work the way it should
+    - userconfig.json in userdatadir
+        - In-game input config
+        - Defaults in project config.json
 - RPGKit
     - Zones (large polygons that can be checked, but don't necessarily fire an event when crossing the threshold) ???
 - Exporting
     - Make glob.js easier to recreate
     - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config, or play config should be in userdataDir)
-- **=== SIMPLEQUEST RELEASE [ENGINE 0.1] ===**
+- **=== RELEASE 0.1 - SIMPLEQUEST, RPGKIT, BASIC FUNCTIONALITY ===**
 - Bugs/Unsorted
     - Make browser NOT close the currently active game
         - or just revisit the whole browser interface in general
     - If a project has a `build.js`/`build.ts`, run it after TS compilation
+    - Manager should only run one game at a time, or at least only one copy of a particular game
+    - Should be able to refresh/reset; the way the message waiting works, this doesn't work the way it should
 - Testing
     - Investigate this
 - RPGKit